 Our philosophy of teacher education is to allow students who are independent and self-directed learners to develop a program that fits their individual needs, within the basic structure of our Teacher Education Program.

 Graduation from the Program is based on our Graduation Criteria.
 When students have fulfilled those criteria, they will be qualified to teach.

 We invite students who have had experience with the Alexander Technique and who are interested in teaching it to contact us to design a program that will qualify them to become teachers.

 Principles in Practice (Year One)

-Human Structure and Functioning (taken concurrently with Principles in Practice)
+Principles in Practice includes Human Structure and Functioning and Voice and Presentation Skills (both taken concurrently with Principles in Practice)

-Professional Development: Ethics (taken concurrently with Teaching Principles)
+Teaching Principles includes Professional Development: Ethics (taken concurrently with Teaching Principles).

 Principles in Practice

 Alexander is famous for telling people that they can do what he does if they will do what he did.
 What did Alexander do to discover and develop his Technique?
 Principles in Practice uses the first chapter of The Use of the Self, “Evolution of a Technique,” to answer that question.
 We will go through Alexander’s process, doing the experiments he did, seeing where he failed and why, and how he finally found success.
 Examining what Alexander actually did deepens our own understanding of the work; lets us make choices about learning and teaching the work; and know how our choices fit or do not fit with Alexander’s choices.

 Teaching Principles explores how our clarity of intention when teaching determines the effectiveness of our teaching.
 We will look at what Alexander wrote about teaching and how that reflects the principles of the Technique; and whether his ideas about teaching changed over time and the nature and significance of those changes.
 We will also examine models of teaching other than Alexander’s to understand the principles and belief structures underlying them.
 We will experiment with how working from a particular model affects what we say and do to teach, and, most importantly, how we transform our own understanding of the principles of the Technique into our personal model of teaching.

 Voice and Presentation Skills